Three years, four years sandwich

 The course structure has three strands: technical; network-specific; project management: the first develops general computing skills relevant to the network specialist; the second looks at topologies, protocols, hardware devices, security and network management; the third develops communication skills, provides project experience and explores legal, social, ethical and commercial issues.

-Since the first year is common with other courses in the School, you will gain the experience to choose the most appropriate specialist route for you.
+Since the start of the course is common with other courses in the School, you will gain the experience to choose the most appropriate specialist route for you.

 Choosing which university to go to was one of the most difficult decisions I have ever had to make.
 After spending four years as a student of CEPS at UCLan I can safely say that attending this university was undoubtedly the right decision.
 The knowledge, skills and relationships I gained during my time there has enabled me to grow as a person as well as an IT Professional and has ultimately resulted in the achievement of securing a job in the very demanding and competitive field of information security.

 I firmly believe that this could not have being achieved without the support of the CEPS staff.
 Any student who attends CEPS at UCLan should have a bright and promising career if they make use of all it has to offer.

 For a concise summary of the main features of this course, see our course specification.

 For information on possible changes to course information, see our Important Information.

 For detailed information about studying this course at UCLan, please see the course handbook for your year of entry:

 Tuition Fees are per year unless otherwise stated and may be subject to increase annually in line with UK Retail Price Index inflation rate

 For 2016/17 fees please refer to our fees page.